GeDi: Generative Discriminator Guided Sequence Generation: Generation settings

 \section{Generation settings}

 When comparing the quality of samples from different language models, there is a trade-off between quality and diversity; models that tend to have more sharply peaked distributions for $P_{\theta}(x_t|x_{<t},c)$ will tend to have higher quality samples, but will also have less diversity.
-In order to avoid having to control for this trade-off, we only use greedy sampling, meaning we always pick the most likely token in the model's predictive distribution.
+Applying GeDi results in more sharply peaked distributions due to the filtering step, which zeros out probabilities for some tokens.
+In order to ensure a fair comparison of models, we only use greedy decoding for our experiments, meaning we always pick the most likely token in the model's predictive distribution.
 With greedy decoding, the model would generate the same text sequence every time without any conditioning text.
 Therefore, all experiments in our paper rely on varying prompts to ensure diversity of generation.

-We also apply a repetition penalty~\citep{keskar2019ctrl}, which we found improved the overall quality of samples across tasks.
-A repetition penalty penalizes the model from generating tokens that appeared in the sequence history.
-We used a repetition penalty of 1.2 for most experiments (1 is normal generation), except for MNLI where we used 1.5 after observing some instances of degenerate text.
-All of our later experiments in Section \ref{sec:discriminative} also re-scaled logits to ensure they were positive, which was necessary for combining log-probabilities for GeDi-guided sampling, which makes logits negative (We compute the posterior in Equation \ref{eq:posterior} by taking the log of both sides, adding the LM log-probabilities to the next token class log-probabilities, and re-normalizing with a softmax over the vocabulary).
-For GeDi-guided generation, the rescaling and repetition penalty was applied to the final distribution after all heuristics described in Section \ref{sec:contrastive}.
+We also apply a repetition penalty~\citep{keskar2019ctrl}, which we found necessary for preventing degeneration with greedy decoding.
+Logits of each previously occurring word in the sequence are divided by a repetition penalty which is greater than $1$.
+To account for the possibility of negative logits, we re-scaled the final logits in all models to always have a maximum of $10$ across the vocabulary before dividing by the repetition penalty.
+We used a repetition penalty of $1.2$ in all models in our experiments.